-The Medicare Prescription Payment Plan is a new payment options that works with your current drug coverage, and it can help you manage your drug costs by spreading them across monthly payments that vary throughout the year (January - December).
+The Medicare Prescription Payment Plan is a new payment option that works with your current drug coverage, and it can help you manage your drug costs by spreading them across monthly payments that vary throughout the year (January - December).
 This payment option might help you manage your expenses, but it doesn't save you money or lower your drug costs.
 "Extra Help" from Medicare and help from your SPAP and ADAP, for those who qualify, is more advantageous than participation in the Medicare Prescription Payment Plan.
 All members are eligible to participate in this payment option, regardless of income level, and all Medicare drug plans and Medicare health plans with drug coverage must offer this payment option.
 Contact us or visit Medicare.gov to find out if this payment option is right for you.

-Method The Medicare Prescription Payment Plan - Contact Information CALL 1-800-627-7534 Calls to this number are free.
-Customer Service is available October 1 - March 31, seven days a week, 8 a.m. - 8 p.m. local time.
-From April 1 - September 30, Monday - Friday, 8 a.m. - 8 p.m. local time (a voicemail system is available on weekends and holidays).
-Customer Service also has free language interpreter services available for non-English speakers.
-TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+Method The Medicare Prescription Payment Plan - Contact Information CALL 1-800-668-3813 Calls to this number are free.
+Customer Service is available October 1 - March 31, 8:00 a.m. - 8:00 p.m. local time, 7 days a week.
+From April 1 - September 30, Monday - Friday 8:00 a.m. - 8:00 p.m. local time.
+Messaging service used weekends, after hours, and on federal holidays.
+Customer Service also has free language interpreter services available for non-English speakers. ТТҮ 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
-Customer Service is available October 1 - March 31, seven days a week, 8 a.m. - 8 p.m. local time.
-From April 1 - September 30, Monday - Friday, 8 a.m. - 8 p.m. local time (a voicemail system is available on weekends and holidays).
-WRITE Cigna Healthcare, Attn: Medicare Customer Service, P.O.
-Box 29030, Phoenix, AZ 85038 WEBSITE www.cignamedicare.com
+Customer Service is available October 1 - March 31, 8:00 a.m. - 8:00 p.m. local time, 7 days a week.
+From April 1 - September 30, Monday - Friday 8:00 a.m. - 8:00 p.m. local time.
+Messaging service used weekends, after hours, and on federal holidays.
+WRITE Cigna Healthcare, Attn: Member Services, P.O.
+Box 2888, Houston, TX 77252 WEBSITE www.cignamedicare.com